awslabs/sbt-aws/API.md

 - *Type:* string[]

-The environment variables to export into the outgoing event once the BashJobRunner has finished.
+The environment variables to export into the outgoing event once the CodeBuildRunner has finished.

 ---